logankilpatrick/wgschool/content/docker.md

 sudo docker run hello-world
 ```

-If you want to re-use your yesterday's CentOS VM, then the commands to install Docker would be:
+If you are working with a CentOS VM (following yesterday's cloud course), then the commands for this
+exercises are:

 ```
 sudo yum install -y yum-utils